 Many people who are buying or selling their home for the first time confuse the terms fair market value, assessed value, and appraised value.
 We’re here to shed a bit of light on the subject and give you a clear picture of what one will get you the best price for your house.

 Assessed Value vs. Appraised Value

 While these terms seem very similar, they are actually very different.
-Here’s a few crucial differences that you should know when buying or selling your home.
+Here are a few crucial differences that you should know when buying or selling your home.

 Assessed value is determined by a county official known as an appraiser.
 The appraiser will gather information about your land value, similar homes in the area, and any updates made to the property.
 They are essentially trying to figure out how much your property would be worth to replace if, for some reason, something were to happen to it.

 Once they have that number, they will multiply it by a percentage determined by the county.
 While this percentage usually lies between 80% and 90%, the percentage could be significantly lower.
 The assessor then takes that number and multiplies that by a percentage to figure out your taxes.